manaswini017/detection/README.md

 ## Steps
-- 1.Upload dataset (CSV file with account details) or enter details manually
+- Upload dataset (CSV file with account details) or enter details manually
-- 2.The trained model will predict whether the account is Fake or Genuine
+- The trained model will predict whether the account is Fake or Genuine
-- 3.Confidence score will be displayed
+- Confidence score will be displayed

 ---